 What Is Acne Fulminans?

 Acne fulminans is extremely rare.
-Only about 100 cases have been documented so far.1 The disease usually affects white males who are 13 - 22 years of age who have regular acne at first.
+Fewer than 200 cases have been documented so far.3 The disease usually affects Caucasian males who are 13 - 22 years of age who have regular acne at first.
 On a few occasions, acne fulminans has been diagnosed in females.

-Medical professionals suspect that androgens (male sex hormones present in both males and females) contribute to the disease, particularly because androgens peak in puberty and young adolescent males get affected most often.1 Increased dehydroepiandrosterone sulfate (DHEAS) and testosterone (both male sex hormones) are a frequent finding in patients with nodulocystic acne, but no major studies have been performed to determine if that is also true for acne conglobata.
+Elevated hormones: Medical professionals suspect that androgens (male hormones present in both males and females) contribute to acne fulminans, particularly because androgens peak in puberty and young adolescent males get affected most often.
+Elevated dehydroepiandrosterone sulfate (DHEAS) and testosterone (both male hormones) are a frequent finding in patients with nodulocystic acne, but no major studies have been performed to determine if that is also true for acne fulminans.

-The onset of the disease is very abrupt.
-Typically, a person has just average, regular acne for some time, usually for a year or two, and then numerous nodules and cysts suddenly begin to emerge on large areas of the skin on the upper chest, back, neck, and face.3,4 Less severe acne lesions like whiteheads, blackheads, papules, and pustules might be present as well, but they are never a dominant feature.
+Abrupt onset: The onset of the disease is very abrupt.
+Typically, a person has just average, regular acne for some time, usually for a year or two, and then suddenly numerous nodules and cysts suddenly begin to emerge on large areas of the skin on the upper chest, back, neck, and face.5,6 Less severe acne lesions like whiteheads, blackheads, papules, and pustules might be present as well, but they are never a dominant feature.

 Systemic symptoms: Acne fulminans is a systemic disease, which means that not only is the skin affected but the rest of the body as well.
 The most frequent systemic symptoms include: